VueGWT/vue-gwt/docs-source/book/introduction/README.md

 </div>
 {% endraw %}

-As the `Todo` class does not have the `@JsInterop` annotation it's not possible to create new Todos from the JavaScript console.
+As the `Todo` class does not have the `@JsType` annotation it's not possible to create new Todos from the JavaScript console.
 But you can try removing all the `Todo` from the list in your browser console:
 ```
 simpleTodoListComponent.todos.clear();